Skip to Main Content

 What is the time commitment?

-The time commitment for the venture development programming is variable and will depend on team needs.
-We expect 3-5 hours a week.
+The time commitment for the SHI venture development programming is variable and will depend on team needs.
+We anticipate 1-3 hours a week.

 Who can apply?

-Innovators from all disciplines with ideas to address global health challenges are encouraged to apply.
-The program is open to anyone within the Yale student, faculty, or alumni network though each team must have at least one current Yale student in a key role.
+Current Yale students with innovative ideas to address global health challenges, particularly in emerging economies or for under-resourced groups, are encouraged to apply.
+Each team must include at least one current Yale student in a key role.

 Can my startup be a non-profit organization or project?